Wednesday, June 24, 2009

 like moving an input element to different div, or changing an ID of some UI element,

-3. Maintenance cost is high.
+all test code operating this part of UI is affected. - Maintenance cost is high.
 Since for a particular part of system, there are generally

 several test cases.
 A big part of each test case is similar, for example, they may